Most of the fees you post in Jackrabbit will be for class tuition fees. In addition, there will be other fees you will need to charge your families.

-From the Transactions menu, Post Annual Fees can be used to post any type of annual fee (registration, membership, insurance, etc.) to existing families or students.
+From the Transactions (menu) > Post Transactions > Annual Fees can be used to post any type of annual fee (registration, membership, insurance, etc.) to existing families or students.

-- Family based on the Family Registration Month.
-A family's registration date is the date they registered with your facility, either via a Jackrabbit User (in-house) or through online registration, and is displayed on the Summary tab of their Family record.
+- Post fee per Family based on the Family Registration Month.
+A family's registration date is the date they registered with your facility, either via a Jackrabbit User (in-house) or through online registration; it is displayed on the Summary tab of their Family record.

-- Student based on the Student Start Month.
-A student's start date is the date they were first added to the Family record in your Jackrabbit database and is displayed on the Summary tab of the Student record.
+- Post fee per Student based on the Student Start Month.
+A student's start date is the date they were first added to the Family record in Jackrabbit; it is displayed on the Summary tab of the Student record.

-- Student per Class based on the Student Start Month.
+- Post fee per Student per Class based on the Student Start Month.

-You can narrow the list of people who will be included in the batch and have the fee posted to their accounts using the Search Criteria (Who do you want to bill?) including:
+Use the Search Criteria to narrow the list of people who will be included in the batch and have the fee posted to their accounts.

-Choose what type of fees you want to post, and what details you want to apply to the transactions, in the Transaction Details to Post (What Fees do you want to post?) section.
+The Transaction Details to Post section lets you choose the type of fees you want to post and what details you want to apply to the transactions.

-If you are posting per family you will enter the amount of the fee for a family.
-If you are posting per student, or per student-class, you will enter the fees for the first student, second student, and the third student.
+If you are posting per family, you will enter the fee amount for a family.
+If you are posting per student or per student per class, you will enter the fees for the first student, second student, and third student.
 The fee for the third student is used for the fourth, fifth, etc. students in the family unless a maximum fee per family is designated.
 If a maximum fee exists, the fee will post for each student until that maximum is reached.
-If the maximum is reached it will be posted to the family in one transaction vs posting each student amount individually.
+If the maximum is reached, it will be posted to the family in one transaction vs posting each student amount individually.